CodeAwareness/caw.localservice/README.md

 ### Installation

 Note: at this time I don't have a clean install that just works out-of-the-box.
-Instead you'll need a nodeJS environment, and you'll be running the local service in dev mode.
+Instead you'll need a nodeJS environment, Git, and you'll be running the local service in dev mode.

 Clone the repo, install the dependencies.